parviam/to-read/README.md

-#Parv Mahajan's Reading List
+# Parv Mahajan's Reading List
-Just a repository of all the journal articles and conference papers (open-source) I'm reading!
+Just a repository of all the (open-source) journal articles and conference papers I'm reading!